-- StreetAddress can be house number and street name in either order (with street type immediately before or after the street name). - · City is the town. - Locality is the locality name. - County is the county or local administrative name. - PostalCode is the complete postcode.
+- StreetAddress can be house number and street name in either order (with street type immediately before or after the street name). - City is the town. - County is the county or local administrative name. - StateProvince is the postal abbreviation for the state or province. - · PostalCode is the complete postcode.
 For Brazil,